Are we there yet Dad? Dad? Hey Mum, are we there yet? Mum mum mum muuuuuum?

-If this has whet the kids’ appetite for animal encounters you might like to jump in the car and visit one of the region’s farms, all within an few minutes’ drive from the city, where you can feed sheep and alpacas, walk with a llama, sample goat milk gelato and even ride a camel.
-Book ahead for your visit to Haigslea Ewe-nique Hobby Farm, The Llama Farm, Naughty Little Kids or Summer Land Camels.
+If this has whet the kids’ appetite for animal encounters you might like to jump in the car and visit one of the region’s farms, all within a few minutes’ drive from the city, where you can feed sheep and alpacas, walk with a llama, sample goat milk gelato and even ride a camel.
+Book ahead for your visit to Ewe-nique Hobby Farm, The Llama Farm, Naughty Little Kids or Summer Land Camels.

 If time permits, check out the Ipswich Art Gallery in d’Arcy Doyle Place, which always has plenty on offer for children, including touring interactive exhibitions and fun events.

-There’s also a fabulous Indian restaurant in walking distance from your room at Quest Apartments – Essence of Indya, complete with a leafy fairy-lit courtyard.
+There’s also a fabulous Indian restaurant in walking distance from your room at Quest Ipswich – Essence of Indya, complete with a leafy fairy-lit courtyard.
 From here it’s an effortless stroll back to your room to unwind after your day’s adventuring.